bhamacher92/bhamacher92.github.io/_posts/aa_series/2025-02-01-001-architecture-drivers.markdown

 ## Implicit vs Explicit Architecture

-Software always has an architecture, whether it's implicit or explicit.
-The difference between implicit architecture and explicit architecture is that implicit architecture is driven by concrete and current needs of developers while explicit architecture is driven by business needs.
+Software always has an architecture, whether implicit or explicit.
+The difference lies in the driving factors:

+- **Implicit architecture** is driven by the immediate needs of developers.
+- **Explicit architecture** is driven by business needs.

-Software will usually always be a mixture of both.
+In practice, software typically exhibits a mix of both.

-**Implicit Architecture**
+### Implicit Architecture

-Implicit architecture decisions are made without further thought and are just required by a current problem.
-[Test Driven Development (TDD)](https://www.davefarley.net/?p=220) is a method that improves implicit architecture decisions in a tiny scale.
-TDD is like a journey.
-When starting the development it's not clear what the code will look like.
+Implicit architectural decisions are made without extensive thought and are dictated by current problems.
+[Test-Driven Development (TDD)](https://www.davefarley.net/?p=220) enhances implicit architecture decisions on a small scale.
+TDD ensures that new code satisfies all functional requirements, although it does not strongly focus on aligning with business goals.
-But if TDD is done right it will ensure that the new block of code will satisfy all functional requirements.
-Since implicit architecture is not planned the rest of this article will be concerned with explicit architecture.

-In my opinion TDD is a perfect method to create better code faster, but it's is not strongly focused on business goals.
+While TDD is an excellent method to create better code faster, it primarily addresses technical, not strategic, objectives.

-**Explicit Architecture**
+### Explicit Architecture

-For a business to be successful it is important that software contributes to it's business goals by making explicit decisions.
-I recently published the [Software Quality Series]({% post_url swq_series/2025-01-01-001-what-defines-software-quality %}).
-It is concerned with software quality traits.
-The nine software quality traits
+For a business to succeed, software must align with business goals through deliberate, explicit architectural decisions.
+In the [Software Quality Series]({% post_url swq_series/2025-01-01-001-what-defines-software-quality %}), I explored software quality traits, defined in ISO 25010, which can describe the value of software:

 - Functional suitability
 - Reliability
-- Performance efficiency
+- Performance Efficiency
-- Usability
+- Interaction Capability
 - Maintainability
 - Security
 - Compatibility
+- Flexibility
-- Portability
+- Safety

-defined in ISO 25010 can be used describe the value of software.
-Knowing these traits can help to make informed decisions, based on long and short term business priorities.
+Understanding these traits enables informed decisions based on long- and short-term business priorities.

 ## ISO 25010 Shortcomings